-Here are seven systems to help you kiss the clutter goodbye:
+Here are some systems I have considered to help get me going.
+They might also help you kiss the clutter goodbye.

 In my experience, packing a box in the house means you’ll have a box in the corner for weeks, if not months.
 Storing it in the van makes it easy to move unwanted items out of the house ASAP.

 Heasley’s system is essentially the Five a Day challenge on steroids.
-Rather than unload a few items each day, you ditch an entire bag of stuff.
+Rather than unload a few items each day, you ditch an entire bag of stuff each day.

-If you need extreme decluttering, the 2015 in 2015 challenge may be right for you.
-This system is built on last year’s 2014 in 2014 challenge and requires — you guessed it — that you get rid of 2,015 items during the current year.
+If you need extreme decluttering, the 2021 in 2021 challenge may be right for you.
+This system requires — you guessed it — that you get rid of 2,021 items by the end of this year.

 Popularized by author Dave Bruno’s book of the same name, this decluttering method challenges you to live with the bare minimum: just 100 things.